• Explore. Learn. Thrive. Fastlane Media Network

 Listen on: EcommerceCoffeeBreak.com | Apple Podcasts | Spotify

-The show covers a wide range of topics including paid ads, email marketing, AI, DTC strategy, and Shopify-specific tactics.
+The show covers a wide range of topics including paid ads, email marketing, AI, DTC strategy, and Shopify specific tactics.
 Guests have included experts from Google, Gorgias, Yotpo, and many of the tools and platforms you’re likely already using.
-If you want practical, no-fluff advice in a format that respects your time, this one delivers.
+If you want practical, no fluff advice in a format that respects your time, this one delivers.

-15. The Ecommerce Playbook
+15. The Ecommerce Roadmap

 Host: Susan Bradley

-Best for: Shopify store owners who want a data-driven, marketing-first approach to building predictable sales
+Best for: Shopify store owners who want a data driven, marketing first approach to building predictable sales

 Listen on: TheSocialSalesGirls.com | Apple Podcasts | Spotify